nest/nest-simulator/doc/guides/recording_from_simulations.rst

 The format of the time field depends on the value of the property `time_in_steps`.
-If set to *false* (which is the default), time is written as one floating point number representing the simulation time in ms. If `time_in_steps` is *true*, the time of the event is written as a value pair consisting of the integer simulation time step and the floating point offset in ms from the next grid point.
+If set to *false* (which is the default), time is written as a single floating point number representing the simulation time in ms. If `time_in_steps` is *true*, the time of the event is written as a pair of values consisting of the integer simulation time step in units of the simulation resolution and the negative floating point offset in ms from the next integer grid point.

 .. note::

-   The number of decimal places for all decimal numbers in the output can be controlled using the recorder property `precision`.
+   The number of decimal places for all decimal numbers written can be controlled using the recorder property `precision`.

 Parameter summary
 +++++++++++++++++

 `file_extension`
-  specifies the file name extension, without leading dot.
-As the exact type of data cannot be known a priori, the default extension is simply *.dat*.
+  A string (default: *"dat"*) that specifies the file name extension, without leading dot.
+The generic default was chosen, because the exact type of data cannot be known a priori.

 `filenames`
-  contains the filenames where data is recorded to.
-This list has one entry per local thread.
-This is a read-only property.
+  A list of the filenames where data is recorded to.
+This list has one entry per local thread and is a read-only property.

 `label`
-  replaces the model name component in the filename if it is set to a non-empty string.
+  A string (default: *""*) that replaces the model name component in the filename if it is set.

 `precision`
-  controls the number of decimal places used to write decimal numbers to the output file.
+  An integer (default: *3*) that controls the number of decimal places used to write decimal numbers to the output file.

 `time_in_steps`
-  A boolean (default: false) specifying whether to write time in steps, i.e. in integer multiples of the resolution and an offset, rather than just in ms.
+  A Boolean (default: *false*) specifying whether to write time in steps, i.e. in integer multiples of the simulation resolution plus a floating point number for the negative offset from the next grid point in ms, or just the simulation time in ms.

 .. _screen_backend:

 Write data to the terminal
 ##########################